Balance sheet, profit and loss account – what do they mean?

 What is a balance sheet?

-The word “balance” might make you think that this document is just the same as the comparison columns in the profit and loss sheet – but there’s one key difference that you should be aware of.
+The word “balance” might make you think that this document is the same as the comparison columns in the profit and loss sheet – but there’s one key difference you should be aware of.

 The main aim of a balance sheet is not to show how much cash you’ve made or lost, but to shed some light on how your company is funded instead.